deshmukh-saurabh/Image-Brightness-Detection-using-Deep-Learning/README.md

 - navigate to src/
 - run using

         >>> python predict.py

         >>> Please enter the filepath for the image to predict brightness: ../test.jpg

         >>> Predicted brightness_score : [7]

-## Training a newer dataset
+## Training a custom dataset

+    - Add all your images to "images/"

 The execution process

 - navigate to src/

-1. execute create_dataset.py # this will store the images into respective target folders according to theier brightness scores(0-10) as calculated using calculate_brightness.py
+1. execute create_dataset.py
+### this will store the images into respective target folders according to theier brightness scores(0-10) as calculated using calculate_brightness.py

-2. execute create_training_data.py # this will create the features, target labels and save them to pickle inside /pickled_data
+2. execute create_training_data.py
+### this will create the features, target labels and save them to pickle inside /pickled_data

-3. execute model.py # this will train the model if all of the directory structure is okay
+3. execute model.py
+### this will train the model if all of the directory structure is okay

 4. execute predict.py as shown above

 ## Results - After training for 20 epochs